NeblioTeam/neblio-api-lib-csharp/docs/TestnetNTP1Api.md

         public void main()
         {
             var apiInstance = new TestnetNTP1Api();
-            var body = new SendTokenRequest(); // SendTokenRequest | Object representing the token to be sent
+            var sendTokenRequest = new SendTokenRequest(); // SendTokenRequest | Object representing the token to be sent

             try
             {
-                // Builds a transaction that sends an NTP1 Token SendTokenResponse result = apiInstance.TestnetSendToken(body);
+                // Builds a transaction that sends an NTP1 Token SendTokenResponse result = apiInstance.TestnetSendToken(sendTokenRequest);
                 Debug.WriteLine(result);
             }
             catch (Exception e)